extropium/leaflet_ionic/sql-for-data-science-1-master/week-4/README.md

 These are the rules around data in an organisation.

-- understand your read and write privelege
+- understand your read and write priveleges
+- cleaning up data while experimenting and evaluating queries
+- what is the process followed when